racinmat/PHPOgameBot/readme.md

 - add better invalidation for flights.
 Compare current count of flights and loaded count of flights.
 When they differ, invalidate.
 Detect attack by red triangle and then invalidate.
 	- do not invalidate every 3 minutes, just when it is needed by comparing loaded and current count of flights.
 Remove past flights from loaded before comparing.
 - do not wait for fleet sending when not enough ships is present buring batch fleet sending
+- add reading reports command.
+Save last report read datetime to planet, next to lastVisited.
+When reading some older report, skip it.